 Upon registration, you will need to log into your ATC Self-Service.
 Select “Financial Information,” “Student Finance,” and “Create a Payment Plan”.
 This will connect you to the Nelnet homepage, where you can set up an account and review your payment plan options.
 All payment plans require a 25 percent down payment and a $50.00 non-refundable processing fee.

 IMPORTANT: If you have any problems, please call (803) 508-7503.

 1. Payment plans CANNOT be set up for any past due balances.

-2. A $30 non-refundable processing fee and a 25 percent down payment must be paid by cash, check or credit card and cannot be charged to any type of scholarship, sponsorship or financial aid.
-Students that have appealed their financial aid termination and are awaiting the determination may initiate a payment plan with a 25 percent down payment and the $30 processing fee.
+2. A $50 non-refundable processing fee and a 25 percent down payment must be paid through Nelnet and cannot be charged to any type of scholarship, sponsorship or financial aid.
+Students that have appealed their financial aid termination and are awaiting the determination may initiate a payment plan with a 25 percent down payment and the $50 processing fee.

-3. The payment plan is for tuition and fees only.
-It cannot be used for books or other expenses.
+3. The payment plan is for tuition, fees, and Ready for Success charges only.
+It cannot be used for additional bookstore purchases or other expenses.

-8. If an account becomes delinquent, it will be placed on hold status.
-Registration will not be allowed; future classes already registered will be dropped; and transcripts and diplomas will not be issued.
+6. If an account becomes delinquent, it will be placed on hold status.
+Registration will not be allowed; and transcripts and diplomas will not be issued.

 7. Delinquent accounts become subject to the collection procedures utilized by the College.
 This may include submission to a collection agency and/or the South Carolina Department of Revenue.
 Delinquencies may be reported to the major credit bureaus.
 Any collection costs incurred will be added to the account balance.